+• An expansionary stance is one where the government is planning to increase the level of economic activity in an economy.

+What are the ways the government can achieve an expansionary stance?

-- An expansionary stance is one where the government is planning to increase the level of economic activity in an economy.
-This occurs either through a reduction in taxation revenue and/or an increase in government expenditure, creating either a smaller surplus or a larger deficit than in the previous year.
-This expansion leads to multiplied increase in consumption and investment and stimulates aggregate demand, which will increase the level of economic activity.
-Note: A budget outcome can still be in surplus and expansionary - A contractionary stance is one where the government is planning to decrease the level of economic activity in the economy.
-This is through an increase in taxation revenue or a decrease in government expenditure, either creating a smaller deficit or a bigger surplus.
-This leads to a multiplied decrease in consumption and investment, dampening aggregate demand, which will decrease economic activity - A neutral fiscal policy stance occurs when the government plans to maintain the gap between revenue and spending at around the same level as the previous year.
+- This expansion leads to multiplied increase in consumption and investment and stimulates aggregate demand, which will increase the level of economic activity. - Note: A budget outcome can still be in surplus and expansionary - A contractionary stance is one where the government is planning to decrease the level of economic activity in the economy.

+What are the ways the government can achieve a contractionary stance?

+- This leads to a multiplied decrease in consumption and investment, dampening aggregate demand, which will decrease economic activity - A neutral fiscal policy stance occurs when the government plans to maintain the gap between revenue and spending at around the same level as the previous year.
 A neutral fiscal policy should have no effect on the overall level of economic activity.